- The latest studies have shown that electronic medical tools are saving patients money and increasing satisfaction

 Interestingly enough, the survey contradicts the stereotype of younger people utilizing medical technology, as it determined that Baby Boomers (51-65 years of age) are the group most likely to use healthcare tools.
 Healthcare IT reports that “sixty-two percent of baby boomers, in fact, use technology to access their health records, while 50 percent engage with health IT tools to request prescription refills, and 43 percent to ask their providers care-related questions.”

 What the Future Holds for Healthcare Technology

-As healthcare technology continues to grow, whether it be government-sponsored or industry-lead, the amount of companies trying to sell you technology will increase.
-A successful practice must weed out those wishing to take your money, and find one that is adamant in having you succeed.
+As healthcare technology continues to grow, whether it be government-sponsored or industry-lead, the number of companies trying to sell you technology will increase.
+A successful practice must weed out those wishing to take your money, and find one that is adamant about having you succeed.